2012 was a big year for the National Labor Relations Board and corporate social media policy.

 22. Use specific examples of prohibited activities rules that clarify and restrict their scope by including examples of clearly illegal or unprotected conduct, such that they would not reasonably be construed to cover protected activity.

-The memorandum issued by the NLRB is particularly helpful to counsel or employment attorneys seeking to draft or revise their social media policy in light of the NLRB's most recent holdings.
+The report issued by the NLRB is particularly helpful to counsel or employment attorneys seeking to draft or revise their social media policy in light of the NLRB's most recent holdings.
 Not only does it contain a detailed discussion of policy provisions that violate the NLRA, it also contains a copy of an entire social media policy determined to be lawful by the General Counsel of the NLRB.